SyedUmerHannan/SyedUmerHannan/README.md

 ## 🎯 About Me

-I'm a physician-science student and biotech entrepreneur bridging clinical medicine with cutting-edge wet-lab research.
+I'm a medical student and biotech entrepreneur bridging clinical medicine with cutting-edge wet-lab research.
 As an MD candidate and CEO of **Virelion Biotech**, I combine expertise in stem cell engineering, cardiac biology, and translational therapeutics to develop the next generation of regenerative medicine solutions.

-### Core Expertise

-- 🏥 **Clinical Medicine**: Disease pathology, patient care, clinical reasoning
-- 🧫 **Stem Cell Biology**: iPSC generation, differentiation, maturation
-- ❤️ **Cardiac Biology**: Cardiomyocyte engineering, regeneration, disease modeling
-- 🔬 **Molecular Biology**: Gene editing, molecular profiling, functional assays
-- 🧬 **Genomics**: RNA-seq preparation, experimental design, data integration
-- 💊 **Drug Development**: Target identification, therapeutic validation, translation

 ## 🚀 Featured Research Programs